TommyJones/tidylda/tidylda-joss/paper.md

 Posterior estimates of $\boldsymbol\Theta$ and $\boldsymbol{B}$ along with the data, $\boldsymbol{X}$, allow for the calculation of $\boldsymbol\Lambda$.
 Where $\beta_{k,v}$ is $P(\text{word}_v | \text{topic}_k)$, $\lambda_{k, v}$ is $P(\text{topic}_k | \text{word}_v)$.

 One of the common ways of estimating LDA is through collapsed Gibbs sampling.
+Gibbs sampling is a markov chain monte carlo method for estimating parameters of a probability distribution where a closed form solution does not exist or is computationally intractable.
 In the background, the sampler tracks the number of times topics are sampled with two matrices: $\boldsymbol{Cd}$ and $\boldsymbol{Cv}$.
 The former's row/column entries, $d,k$, are the number of times topic $k$ was sampled in document $d$.
 The latter's row/column entries, $k,v$ are the number of times topic $k$ was sampled for word $v$.

 ## Transfer LDA (tLDA)